In the late 2000s, a revolutionary new workout program called P90x swept the nation.

 Designed by Tony Horton and the Beachbody Fitness team, P90X is a 90 day workout program that blends elements from a ton of different disciplines, similar to cross training.

 You’ll do weighted strength training, cardio, yoga, plyometrics, calisthenics, and more in order to burn fat, build muscle, and get in incredible shape.

 It’s also one of the most comprehensive at-home workout solutions available.
 You can do the entire thing from the comfort of your own home with pretty minimal equipment.

-If you're ready to get going, here's all the equipment for P90X (and P90X2 and P90X3) you're going to need (plus where to buy and all the extra details you'll need to get started!)
+If you’re ready to get going, here’s a full list of all the equipment for P90X (and P90X2 and P90X3) you’re going to need (plus where to buy and all the extra details you’ll need to get started!)

 You’ll need a few more things for P90X2 and P90X3, but we’ll dive into that at the very end!